 500 miles sponsors a low-level prosthetic and orthotic service at St Francis Hospital in Katete in Eastern Province.

 The long-term success of all of 500 miles’ projects depends on us ensuring that there are sufficient, well-trained Malawian and Zambian prosthetists and orthotists to provide a high-quality service which is not dependent on ongoing expatriate support.
 Therefore, the key element of 500 miles’ input in both countries has been sponsorship of training.
-If our current Zambian student qualifies, 500 miles will have sponsored 20 African technicians for 22 qualifications.
+When our current Zambian student qualifies in July 2022, 500 miles will have sponsored 20 African technicians for 22 qualifications.